tmotagam/tmotagam.github.io/pages/markdown/sms_docs.md

 ![Usage Instruction](../../public/data/sms/u19.webp)

 #### Now click on the `Payment` button for the payment options, there are two options in the payment window one is for the `cash` method and other is for the `non-cash` methods.
+Then the recipt will be printed.
+#### Now if you have a thermal printer that supports ESC/POS then it will print the recipt make sure that the printer is set as default.

 ![Usage Instruction](../../public/data/sms/u20.webp)